Thylacine: Searches and unconfirmed sightings

-Since the disappearance and effective extinction of the thylacine, speculation and searches for a living specimen have become a topic of interest to some members of the cryptozoology subculture.
+Since the extinction of the thylacine, speculation and searches for a living population in Tasmania or the Australian mainland have become a topic of interest to some members of the pseudoscientific cryptozoology subculture.
 The search for the animal has been the subject of books and articles, with many reported sightings that are largely regarded as dubious.
+On the mainland, sightings are most frequently reported in southern Victoria.
+According to the Department of Primary Industries, Parks, Water and Environment, there have been eight unconfirmed thylacine sighting reports between 2016 and 2019, with the latest unconfirmed visual sighting on 25 February 2018.